Overview of fractional calculus and its computer implementation in Wolfram Mathematica: Fractional-order differentiation in the Wolfram language

-The last Mellin-Barnes integral \eqref{LF} can be written through corresponding Fox H-function by definition of Fox H-function.
-As result we have the following representation of Riemann-Liouville fractional order $\beta$ integral of generalized Meijer G-function through Fox H-function
+The last Mellin-Barnes integral \eqref{LF} can be written through the corresponding Fox $H$-function by definition of Fox $H$-function.
+As a result we have the following representation of the Riemann-Liouville fractional order $\beta$ integral of the generalized Meijer $G$-function through Fox $H$-function